 Nestled in the city center of Beaune, the Ibis Hotel is just a six-minute stroll away from the renowned Hospices museum.
 As a three-star establishment, it offers a tranquil and friendly atmosphere.
 With well-furnished rooms, a whirlpool, a swimming pool, and complimentary Wi-Fi, it ensures all the elements for a pleasant stay.
 Additionally, a dedicated staff is always on hand to cater to your needs.

 Najeti Hotel Post Office

-Hotel complex located on Clemenceau Boulevard, just five minutes from the Bourgognes Wine Museum.
-The particularity of this establishment is the separation which is between each suite.
-Tranquility and discretion are the watchwords of the house.
-Also, guests are entitled to a gourmet restaurant, a large garden, a billiard room, free wifi and parking.
-The atmosphere is also at the rendezvous.
+Situated on Clemenceau Boulevard, this hotel complex is a mere five-minute walk from the Burgundy Wine Museum.
+The unique feature of this establishment is the individual separation of each suite, ensuring privacy and tranquility.
+Guests have access to a gourmet restaurant, a sprawling garden, a billiard room, free Wi-Fi, and parking.
+The vibrant atmosphere is sure to enhance your stay.